Die Hand Die Verletzt: Reviews

 "Die Hand Die Verletzt" received early praise from critics.
 Entertainment Weekly gave "Die Hand Die Verletzt" an "A−", noting that, in the episode, "Mulder and Scully largely step aside in this wacky, wicked effort chock-full of stunning imagery and wry comment."
 The magazine praised Blommaert's acting, calling her "juicily diabolical".
 Paul Cornell, Martin Day, and Keith Topping, in their book X-Treme Possibilities, gave the episode mostly positive reviews, although they criticized the ending.
 Day applauded the episode's themes of "loss of faith … ritual abuse [and] repressed memories", along with the "great set pieces", and the plot twists.
 However, he was slightly critical that the episode did not have a solid conclusion, and that the identity of Mrs. Paddock was never revealed.
 Cornell was even more critical about the lack of closure, calling it "a vast unanswered question" and "very troubling in a show that's concerned with seeing the truth".
 However, he too was also complimentary towards the set pieces, calling them "groovy".

 Later reviews were also complimentary.
 Emily St. James gave the episode an "A" and called it "a good example of the show heading in a different direction but still largely feeling like the same show."
 She praised the episode for being "fun [and] creepy".
-VanDerWerff also praised the final scene, noting that "rare that Mulder and Scully completely get played, but they do here, and it makes the episode an even better sick joke."
+St. James also praised the final scene, noting that "rare that Mulder and Scully completely get played, but they do here, and it makes the episode an even better sick joke."
 Ultimately, she praised the "sick sense of humor", the "outright left turns into demented darkness", and "the horrifying visuals".
 Shearman awarded the episode five stars out of five, citing the "very good" conceit about organized religion, the humor, and the "great set pieces" as positive factors.

 Nick De Semlyen and James White of Empire named it the fourth "greatest" episode of the series, describing it as a "thoroughly dark and creepy episode".
 Katie Anderson of Cinefantastique named the scene in which Shannon begins hallucinating that the pig fetus that she is dissecting is alive and screaming the fifth "Scariest Moment" in The X-Files.
 Connie Ogle from PopMatters ranked the members of the Satanic PTA as some of the "greatest" monsters-of-the-week, writing, "You don’t want to cross the Satan-worshiping teachers at this high school, but there are more vengeful evil forces to displease."

 C. Eugene Emery, Jr. wrote in Skeptical Inquirer that: "In one scene, Mulder expressed amazement on the counterclockwise motion of the water draining from a fountain.
 He stated that the motion of the water should be clockwise because of the effect of the Coriolis force in the area.
 The writers presented incorrect scientific data since it was normal for water to drain in such a motion.
 Was it an honest mistake, or was it a deliberate attempt to spook viewers?"